Croeso i Ysgol Pontffranc

 Children are taught in two classes: Class One accommodates the younger children, aged four to seven years, whilst Class Two is comprised of children aged seven to eleven.
 Small class sizes mean that each child receives plenty of time and attention from our experienced teachers and support staff.
 Learning is tailored to the needs of individuals, ensuring that every child is supported and challenged to fulfil their potential.

-In addition to the two main classrooms, we have a third multi-purpose classroom, well stocked fiction and non-fiction libraries a computer suite.
+In addition to the two main classrooms, we have a third multi-purpose classroom, well stocked fiction and non-fiction libraries, and a computer suite.
 Delicious dinners are cooked on site by Mrs. Groves.

 We are also a ‘Lead Creative School’ committed to bringing excitement, fun and creativity into learning and teaching.
-This year we are working with visual artist, Blue MacAskill and potter, Alex Allpress to create a physical maths trail in our school grounds and embark on adventures in computer coding.
+This year we are working with storytellers, Daniel Morden, Phil Okwedy and Bethan Mascarenhas.
+Our children are whetting their storytelling tools and developing their ‘Positive Habits of Mind’.

 The report states that: